 Of course, there are brands with non gender specific targeting and perhaps confusing many people in the process.
 We may be one such brand.
 I have been ask a lot if our skincare is for men or women to which I say, it is for everyone.
 If it works for you, then use it, that’s the way I see it.
 I am not going to ostracise a gender simply because the packaging doesn’t suit their wardrobe.
 It’s a little, 20th century...

 Design is interesting that way.
 How design and society influence how we see gender and appropriation.
 The irony is perhaps lost in the notion that a real man does not use skincare and if they do, it must be in black and in a bold typeface.
 I wouldn’t think a real man would care about the design of said skincare.
-Don’t real men understand the properties of said skincare and use it, regardless of what it looks like or what it is called?
+Doesn’t a 'real man' understand the properties of said skincare and use it, regardless of what it looks like or what it is called?
 Of course, even the term, ‘real man’ is a notion ill conceived and often contextually, wrongly used.

 People need good skincare, whatever gender you are or identify yourself as.
 Skin is the largest organ of your body.
 One should take care of it as much as we take care of what we eat and how we live.
 Forget who it’s marketed for and what the name is- use it because it’s good for you.
-If you are secure as a person, don’t let brands tell you who their product is for- you can decide that, you can decide that if it is for you.
+If you are secure as a person, don’t let brands tell you who their product is for- you alone can decide that, and your skin will reward you for it...